 When exercising them free range for the first time, start with a small section of the house.
 This will help your rabbit to know where to go when it’s time to go back in & you will have less items to deal with when teaching him to leave them alone.
 Gradually increase the exercise area as you progress with the training.
-It will help to decide beforehand what areas are ok and safe and what areas are to be out of bounds.
+It helps to decide beforehand what areas are ok & safe and what areas are to be out of bounds.
 Use puppy pens to section off areas.

 Teaching them ‘No’